dlon/dos-rs/README.md

-# dos-rs
+# dos

 ⚠️ **This project is a work in progress.**

-Rust-friendly bindings for Windows APIs, providing type-safe wrappers.
+Rust-friendly bindings for Windows APIs.
 It is not meant to be exhaustive, only cover areas that the standard library does not.

 ## Quick start